wp-cool-tools/recent-posts-widget-with-thumbnails/README.txt

 * Corrected the SQL placeholder usage for attachment lookups
 * Hardened escaping for widget settings and frontend output
 * Replaced direct CSS file operations with the WordPress Filesystem API
+* Replaced the direct attachment database query with the WordPress media API

 = 7.1.1 =
 * Restored PHP 5.x support